cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

 .. code-block:: console

-   user@ciisb:~$ qdel 9131
+   user@ciisb:~$ qdel 9131 # replace with you Job ID

-In all cases, the ``VNCSERVER_INFO`` file is updated to contain information about the way of server termination.
+In all cases, the ``VNCSERVER_INFO`` file is updated to contain information about the way of server termination, i.e.,

-For standard termination:
+for standard termination:

 .. code-block:: console

    >>> TigerVNC server was terminated!
        Date: Tue Feb  8 11:22:31 CET 2022

-For killing by PBS:
+for killing by PBS:

 .. code-block:: console

    >>> TigerVNC server was KILLED by the batch system!
        Date: Mon Feb  7 17:52:50 CET 2022

-Additional information about `vncserver-pbs`, `vncserver` and `vncviewer` commands can be obtained with `-h` option.
+Additional information about ``vncserver-pbs``, ``vncserver`` and ``vncviewer`` commands can be obtained with ``-h`` option.

-*Please, make sure to terminate all your VNC session, when your work is finnished, to avoid unwanted blocking of the resources.*
+*Please, make sure to terminate all your VNC session, when your work is finished, to avoid unwanted blocking of the resources.*

 .. _MetacentrumWiki: https://wiki.metacentrum.cz/wiki/Application_modules
 .. _here: https://modules.readthedocs.io/en/latest/